amirOps97/flask-mongo-k8s/README.md

 mongo-2.mongo-svc.default.svc.cluster.local
 ```

-This is how the MongoDB driver (and Mongo Express) can address each replica set member individually.
+This is how the MongoDB driver can address each replica set member individually.
 The headless Service is the glue between Kubernetes networking and MongoDB's replica set protocol.

 ### KeyFile Authentication Between Replica Set Members